-At the snapshot date, the number of employees at Elmbridge Borough Council was 386; of which 66% were women and 34% were men.
-Of these employees, 42% of women work part time as opposed to 18% of men.
-In general, the percentage of male employees has slightly decreased (6%) and the number of females has increased (3%).
+At the snapshot date, the number of employees at Elmbridge Borough Council was 374; of which 64% were women and 36% were men.
+Of these employees, 42% of women work part time as opposed to 13% of men.
+In general, the percentage of male and female employees has remained the same.